 In addition, deep learning is absolutely restricted in its current form, on the grounds that practically all the fruitful uses of it , utilize supervised machine learning with human-comment annotations which has been noted as a significant weakness — this dependence prevents deep neural networks from being applied to problems where input data is scarce.
 It is imperative to discover approaches to prepare extensive neural nets from “crude” non-commented data in order to catch the regularities of the real world.
 In which combining deep learning, with adversarial machine learning techniques may lay the answer we are looking for.

-In terms of the general population — unfortunately the public, does not have a fair understanding of deep learning.
-If work in deep learning was confined to only AI research labs it would be one thing.
+In terms of the general population — unfortunately, the public does not have a fair understanding of deep learning.
+If work made in deep learning was confined to only AI research labs it would be one thing.
 However, deep learning techniques are being used in every possible application nowadays.
 The level of confidence that tech executives and marketers are placing on deep learning techniques is worrisome.
-While deep learning is an incredible feat, it is important to not only explore its strengths, but to also focus, and be aware of its weaknesses, in order to have a plan of action.
+While deep learning is an incredible feat, it is important to not only explore its strengths but to also focus, and be aware of its weaknesses, in order to have a plan of action.

 On Deep Learning and Decision Making, Do we have a true theoretical understanding of a neural network?

-Stanford Professsor, Sanjeev Arora, takes a vivid approach to the generalization theory of deep neural networks , in which he mentions the generalization mystery of deep learning as to: Why do trained deep neural networks perform well on previously unseen data? i.e. let us say that you train a deep learning model with ImageNet and train it on images with random labels, high accuracy will be the outcome.
-However, using normal regularization strategies which infer higher generalization do not help as much .
+Stanford Professor, Sanjeev Arora, takes a vivid approach to the generalization theory of deep neural networks , in which he mentions the generalization mystery of deep learning as to Why do trained deep neural networks perform well on previously unseen data? i.e. let us say that you train a deep learning model with ImageNet and train it on images with random labels, high accuracy will be the outcome.
+However, using normal regularization strategies that infer higher generalization does not help as much .
 Regardless, the trained neural net is still unable to predict the random labeling of unseen images, which in turn means that the neural network does not generalize.

 Nowadays, we are surrounded by technology.
 From the smart gadgets on our home, smartphones in pour pockets, computers on our desks to the routers that connect us to the internet, etc. In each one of these technologies, the base architectures function properly thanks to the solid engineering principles they were built upon, deep mathematics, physics, electrical, computer and software engineering, etc. and above all these fields — years, if not decades, of statistical testing and quality assurance.